 There were closings for 7 homes in December.
 This brought the number of homes sold in North Stonington for the 4th quarter to 22, and for 2016 to 79.
 This was 2 more houses that sold in 2016 than the 77 that sold in 2015.

 The average size for the 7 homes which closed in December was about 2025 square feet.
 They had an average of 3.3 bedrooms and 2 full bathrooms.
-These listings were “active on the market” for an average of 135 days, but the median value here was much lower at 55 days.
+These listings were active on the market for an average of 135 days, but the median value here was much lower at 55 days.
 The average closing price for these 7 homes was a bit more than $270,000.
 Prices were in the range from $148,000 to $396,000.

 The average size for the 22 homes which closed in the 4th quarter of 2016 was about 1900 square feet.
 The median was slightly lower at 1833 with the range extending from about 770 square feet to almost 3400 square feet.
 They had an average of 3.5 bedrooms and 1.9 full bathrooms; 8 (~36%) of these had one half-bathroom as well.
-These listings were “active on the market” for an average of 130 days.
+These listings were active on the market for an average of 130 days.
 The median value here was much lower at 53 days with the range running from 4 to 789 days.
 The average closing price for these 22 homes was almost $253,000 with a median just a little lower at $246,500.
 Prices ranged from $55,000 to almost $420,000.

 Some longer term perspectives are presented in the charts below.
-The first chart shows the number of homes sold over the past 5 years broken out by range of closing prices.
+The first chart shows the number of homes sold over the past 5 years broken down by range of closing prices.
 It suggests that volume over the last two years was markedly higher than that in the previous three years.

 The background bars in blue in the chart above also provide a 12-month quarterly “rolling average” for the number of days listings stayed active on the market for the same period.
 This suggests that the amount of time a home remains listed before being sold decreased significantly after 2012 but then increased over the past 2 quarters.

 Finally, the chart below gives another perspective on closing prices over the past several years.
-It suggests that generally the closing price per square foot has been increasing slightly over the past two years. but more so for 2-bedroom homes.
+It suggests that generally the closing price per square foot has been increasing slightly over the past two years, but more so for 2 bedroom homes.

 We’ll continue to watch the residential property market and bring you additional observations and data in future blogs.
-The data reported above were based on data obtained from the CTMLS as of January 3rd 2017.
+The data reported above was based on data obtained from the CTMLS as of January 3rd 2017.
 Updated information is available on our North Stonington Real Estate Page.